Overlord-Runt/notes/docs/engineering/unit1/truss.md

 3. Take moment about the non-roller support to find the reaction at non-roller support
 4. Use sum of F<sub>v</sub> = 0 or sum of F,<sub>h</sub> = 0 to find the other non-roller reactions.

+## What is a truss?

+A truss is a structure characterised of triangulated system of members

+### Benefits of a truss

+- It is a really efficient way to span long distances with less material used
+- The force is distributed accross a number of members